cabforum/servercert/docs/EVG.md

 A CA may issue an EV Certificate with "onion" as the right-most Domain Label of the Domain Name provided that issuance complies with the requirements set forth in this Appendix or Appendix C of the Baseline Requirements.

+**Effective 2022-04-01**, A CA may issue an EV Certificate with "onion" as the right-most Domain Label of the Domain Name provided that issuance complies with the requirements set forth in Appendix B of the Baseline Requirements.
+The remaining text of this Appendix F shall be obsoleted.

 1. CAB Forum Tor Service Descriptor Hash extension (2.23.140.1.31)

    The CA MUST include the CAB Forum Tor Service Descriptor Hash extension in the `TBSCertificate` to convey hashes of keys related to .onion addresses.
 The CA MUST include the Tor Service Descriptor Hash extension using the following format: